Tips to increase your Deep sleep

 Your nutrition has a big impact on your sleep quality.
 Minimizing caffeine, alcohol, and nicotine before sleeping seems logical.
 But less known, avoid having heavy and late dinner.
 Eat a light dinner, avoiding very sweet foods and red meat which are the foods that take the longest time to digest.

 Do not eat within four to six hours of the time you want to sleep.

 The more you do sport the more your body will have to spend time in deep sleep to regenerate.
 It has been proven that daily exercise allows people to sleep better and stay longer in deep sleep.
 Do 20 to 30 minutes of exercise a day.
 However, exercising just before bed could interfere with your sleep schedule.
 Try to exercise daily at least three hours before you go to bed.

 You can keep a daily journal by briefly describing before sleeping what happened during your day.
 When you write your day down, you make your brain lighter in order to enter Deep sleep faster.
 This will facilitate the work that is done during your REM sleep and leave more room for your deep sleep.

 Avoid blue lights

 Turn off the TV, smartphone, tablet, computer at least 2 hours before sleep.
-Or even better, keep all your electronics outside the bedroom.
-The light that these devices emit stimulate the brain, suppress the production of melatonin (which encourages to fall asleep), and interfere with your body’s biological clock.
+Or even better, keep all of your electronics outside the bedroom.
+The light that these devices emit stimulates the brain, suppresses the production of melatonin (the hormone that encourages to fall asleep), and interferes with your body's biological clock.